Clutch Master and Slave Cylinder Replacement

 It has internal and external seals that can fail.
 If the internal seals wear out, the clutch fluid will continue to circulate inside instead of being directed to the slave cylinder.
 If the external seals wear out, the clutch master cylinder will leak brake fluid, reducing the amount of fluid in the car and causing the clutch to malfunction.
 You may also find leaked brake fluid down by the clutch pedal (inside the car).
 In that case, the clutch pedal will go all the way to the floor when you apply the clutch.

 Keep in mind:

 - Whenever the clutch master cylinder is replaced, it is recommended to replace the slave cylinder as well.
-When the master cylinder goes bad, it is extremely common for the slave cylinder to follow suit.
+When the master cylinder goes bad, it is widespread for the slave cylinder to follow suit.